Do you want to start fish farm business?

 2.4 Target of the Company

-Our primary target is to become the best fish farming company of the Columbia within next 5 years of our launch and to recover the initial investment within next 2 years of launch.
+Our primary target is to become the best fish farming company of the Columbia within next 5 years of our launch and to recover the initial investment group for business plan within next 2 years of launch.

 3.1 Company Owner